tjhickey724/discrete_math/notes/probability/probability_spaces.md

 For the second replace the conditional probabilities with their defintions and everything cancels out. **QED**

 ## Example
-We show how to calculate the conditional probability using the example from the MIT text.
+Calculate the conditional probability using the example from the MIT text.

 Two teams, A and B, are playing a 3 game tournament and the first team to win 2 games wins the tournament.

 Team A also has the following property.
 If the win a game, then they are enthused and the probability they win their next game is 2/3.
 If they lose, then they are demoralized and the probability they win the next game is 1/3.
 Find the probability that they win the tournament assuming they win the first game.
+Draw the tree, identify the events of interest, calculate the probabilities of each outcome (assume that team A wins the first game with probability 1/2), then calculate the probabilities of the events and use the definition of conditional probability in terms of usual probability to find the answer.